Andre Roberts (American football)

 Andre McXavier Roberts (born January 9, 1988) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He played college football for The Citadel Bulldogs and was selected by the Arizona Cardinals in the third round of the 2010 NFL draft.
-Roberts has played for nine teams in his NFL career; in addition to the Cardinals, he has played for the Washington Redskins, Detroit Lions, Atlanta Falcons, New York Jets, Buffalo Bills, Houston Texans, Los Angeles Chargers, and Carolina Panthers.
+Roberts played for nine teams during his NFL career (the most in league history for a wide receiver or return specialist).
+In addition to the Cardinals, he played for the Washington Redskins, Detroit Lions, Atlanta Falcons, New York Jets, Buffalo Bills, Houston Texans, Los Angeles Chargers, and Carolina Panthers.

 Early life

 A native of Fairbanks, Alaska, Roberts attended Spring Valley High School in Columbia, South Carolina, where he was a two-sport star in football and track.
 He earned All-region and All-area honors as a senior and led the Vikings to the regional championship and state semi-finals.
 He earned MVP honors for his performance in the 2005 North-South All-Star game.

 In addition to football, Roberts lettered in track & field while at Spring Valley, leading his team to the state championship in 2003 and a second-place finish as a senior, the season he captured All-State recognition.
 He posted personal-bests of 11.2 in the 100-meter dash, 21.91 in the 200-meter dash and 48.60 in the 400-meter dash.